-The Company recognized \$5.5 million, \$4.1 million, and \$1.8 million of interest income and \$8.5 million, zero, and zero of promoted interest from notes receivable during the years ended December 31, 2019, 2018, and 2017, respectively, none of which was related party interest.
+The Company recognized \$9.1 million, \$5.5 million, and \$4.1 million of interest income and zero, \$8.5 million, and zero of promoted interest from notes receivable during the years ended December 31, 2020, 2019, and 2018, respectively, none of which was related party interest.
 Interest income and promoted interest are included in Interest income and other income/(expense), net on the Consolidated Statements of Operations.